Top 10 ways to be more eco-friendly at home

 8. Choose eco-friendly products

 A lot of the products we use around the home, from our cleaning products to our toiletries, contain toxic chemicals that can be harmful to us and to our environment.
-What’s more, they’re often sold in single-use plastic packaging (see point 2!).
+What’s more, they’re often sold in single-use plastic packaging (see tip 2!).
 By choosing eco-friendly and biodegradable products made from natural ingredients, you’ll be helping to remove these types of chemicals from your home, and if you try and use products that have packaging that is zero-waste or made from recycled materials – even better!

 9. Change to LED light bulbs